 Currently, U.S. hazelnut production can be successfully allocated between the inshell domestic and secondary markets.
 One of the best secondary markets for hazelnuts is the export market.
 Inshell hazelnuts produced under the marketing order compete well in export markets because of quality.
 Europe, and Germany in particular, is historically the primary world market for U.S. produced inshell hazelnuts.
 A third market is for shelled hazelnuts (kernels) sold domestically.
 Domestically produced kernels generally command a higher price in the domestic market than imported kernels.
 The industry is continuing its efforts to develop and expand secondary markets, especially the domestic kernel market.
 Small business entities, both producers and handlers, benefit from the expansion efforts resulting from this program.

 Further, the Board's meeting was widely publicized throughout the hazelnut industry and all interested persons were invited to attend the meeting and participate in Board deliberations.
-Like all Board meetings, the November 14, 2000, meeting was a public meeting and all entities, both large and small, were able to express their views on this issue.
+Like all Board meetings, the November 15, 1999, meeting was a public meeting and all entities, both large and small, were able to express their views on this issue.
+The Board itself is composed of 10 members, of which 4 are handlers, 5 are producers, and one is a public member.
 Finally, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.

 After consideration of all relevant material presented, including the Board's recommendation, and other information, it is found that this interim final rule, as hereinafter set forth, will tend to effectuate the declared policy of the Act.